thatdania/bookmark_manager/README.md

 # Bookmark Manager

 This week, you will build a web app that stores web bookmarks in a database.
+This project was a work in progress across the week as we switched pairs everyday working on different people's projects

 ### Concepts and skills for the week